There is no value in dusty decks of “customer research” that just sit on the shelf.

 However, it’s all about balance.
 There’s always more you could find out, refine further or test out with different audiences.
 The key is to be really clear on your objective; what is the vital information you need to make a good decision?
 Or what should really be in your “nice to know” list?

 There are always “ways and means”

-There’s a time and a place for surveys and focus groups and we often conduct these for clients; but it’s worth exploring other avenues.
+There’s a time and a place for surveys and focus groups and, being a healthcare marketing agency, we often conduct these for clients; but it’s worth exploring other avenues.
 These may include:

 - Publicly available information, such as news articles, research reports, competitor websites and web forums.
 Sometimes it’s worth paying the fee for “market intelligence”

 - You may be able to get enough info by holding a workshop with your sales team, or a few in-depth conversations with KOLs

 - You may be able to “sponsor” a question in an “omnibus” survey, rather than pay for your own research